city_hall

 Principles

-The program has six principles (shown below) that guide the program.
-These principles were developed in coordination with a Working Group.
-This Working Group includes local experts and advocates, community leaders, and residents.
-They have met since December 2018 and have helped shape the design and implementation of the Community Choice Electricity Program.
+The six program principles were developed in coordination with a Working Group.
+The Working Group included local experts and advocates, community leaders, and residents.
+The design and implementation of the Boston Community Choice Electricity Program was shaped by the Working Group who met from December 2018 until launch.

 We offer Boston residents a reliable, not-for-profit electricity option.
 Some residents have signed contracts with for-profit companies called competitive electric suppliers.
 Learn about the risks these contracts carry.
 The program offers residents an easy way to avoid these risks.